rstager/CapsAttnNet/README.md

 - capsules of the same type in the same layer share the part-to-whole weights

 **Differences with the paper:**
-- Capsule outputs are forced to include geometric pose information that we use for routing.
+- Capsule outputs are forced to include geometric pose information that we use for attention routing.
 - Capsule outputs are weighted by the distance between the child and parent capsule
-- Part-to-whole transformation weights are
+- Part-to-whole transformation weights are associated with the parent capsule.
 - We train without the reconstruction regularizaton.

 **TODO**